Circuit switching

 Circuit switching is a method of implementing a telecommunications network in which two network nodes establish a dedicated communications channel (circuit) through the network before the nodes may communicate.
 The circuit guarantees the full bandwidth of the channel and remains connected for the duration of the communication session.
 The circuit functions as if the nodes were physically connected as with an electrical circuit.

 Circuit switching originated in analog telephone networks where the network created a dedicated circuit between two telephones for the duration of a telephone call.
-It contrasts with message switching and packet switching used in modern digital networks in which the trunklines between switching centers carry data between many different nodes in the form of data packets without dedicated circuits.
+It contrasts with message switching and packet switching used in modern digital networks in which the trunklines between switching centres carry data between many different nodes in the form of data packets without dedicated circuits.

 Description

-The defining example of a circuit-switched network is the early analog telephone network.
-When a call is made from one telephone to another, switches within the telephone exchanges create a continuous wire circuit between the two telephones, for as long as the call lasts.
+The defining example of a circuit-switched network is the early analogue telephone network.
+When a call is made from one telephone to another, switches within the telephone exchanges create a continuous wire circuit between the two telephones for as long as the call lasts.

 In circuit switching, the bit delay is constant during a connection (as opposed to packet switching, where packet queues may cause varying and potentially indefinitely long packet transfer delays).
 No circuit can be degraded by competing users because it is protected from use by other callers until the circuit is released and a new connection is set up.
 Even if no actual communication is taking place, the channel remains reserved and protected from competing users.

 While circuit switching is commonly used for connecting voice circuits, the concept of a dedicated path persisting between two communicating parties or nodes can be extended to signal content other than voice.
 The advantage of using circuit switching is that it provides for continuous transfer without the overhead associated with packets, making maximal use of available bandwidth for that communication.
 One disadvantage is that it can be relatively inefficient because unused capacity guaranteed to a connection cannot be used by other connections on the same network.
 In addition, calls cannot be established or will be dropped if the circuit is broken.